-Your degree subject should match at least 50% of the subject that you want to teach if you are training for secondary level.
+Your degree subject does not need to match your chosen teaching subject however you must have sufficient subject knowledge by the end of your training.
 If you are not confident about your subject knowledge then you may wish to complete a Subject Knowledge Enhancement (SKE) course before your teacher training.

 Which qualifications do I need to be a teacher?
 GCSEs

 GCSE requirements vary slightly between primary and secondary teaching and are as follows:

 - To teach at secondary level a GCSE grade C/4 or equivalent in Maths and English is required.

 - To teach at primary level a GCSE grade C/4 or equivalent in Maths, English and Science is required.